Part 3: Engaging in the Trainings of Bodhicitta

 Harsh words disturb the minds of others And cause deterioration in a 's conduct.
 Therefore give up harsh words Which are unpleasant to others -- This is the practice of bodhisattvas.

 Of all the ways we harm others in daily life, speech is the most common.
 We may never steal, never physically harm anyone, but harsh words?
 Most of us traffic in them daily -- the cutting remark, the sarcastic jab, the raised voice, the cold tone of contempt.
+We are remarkably skilled at using words as weapons while maintaining the fiction that we are simply being honest.

 In practice, this means pausing before speaking when you feel anger, frustration, or contempt.
 It means choosing words carefully, being aware of your tone, and considering how your speech will land in the mind of the listener.
 It means that even when you need to set a boundary or correct a mistake, you do so with respect for the dignity of the other person.